i3design/i3designkit/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate i3designKit into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 git "https://git.i3design.com/i3design-jp/i3designkit.git"
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update --platform iOS` to build the framework and drag the built `i3designKit.framework` into your Xcode project.